kaycebasques/technicalwriting.dev/data/embeddings.rst

 But what do those numbers *MEAN*?

-:sup:`1` Some embedding models are "multimodal", meaning you can also provide images and audio as input.
+:sup:`1` Some embedding models are "multimodal", meaning you can also provide images, videos, and audio as input.
 This post focuses on text since that's the medium that we work with the most as technical writers.
+Haven't seen a multimodal model support taste, touch, or smell yet!

 .. _embeddings-intuition-api: